EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

       - This is coordinate is relative to the anchor point for the arc and provides the angle as well as the radius.
         - For repeat arcs this coordinate contains the differences (in angle and distance) compared to the previous coordinate.
         - For repeat arcs the newly calculated coordinate is relative to the repeat anchor location.
+      - Giving this keyword multiple times works the same as for the start keyword for lines.
    - `angle [<angle#>]` Gives the partial (or full) angle at which to stop the arc. (range is -360 to 360)
       - Default is zero, meaning that the arc statement describes only a single point.
       - The arc is clockwise if the number is in the range between 0 and 360.